virtualritz/aftereffects-sys/README.md

 The file `ae_wrapper.hpp` contains the headers you need to build your AfterEffects plugin.
 Modify as needed.
 If the header is some (new) SDK folder that `build.rs` does not yet list, add it.

+### macOS

+The `build.rs` contains Clang arguments to find neccessary system headers.
+This configured for _macOS 10.15_ (Catalina).

+You may need to edit this if you are targeting older system headers.

+### Windows

+TBD.

 ## Build

 ```bash